 Which Devices Can I Use on Xfinity Mobile?

 Device selection is probably the biggest downside to Xfinity Mobile, which only sells top flagships.
 At least the selection of phones at Xfinity is pretty up to date, though.
-On the iPhone side, you can pick from the iPhone X, iPhone 8 or 8 Plus (including the new [RED] edition), iPhone 7, 7 Plus, 6s, 6s Plus and SE.
-Android fans can turn to Samsung's latest flagships including the Galaxy S9 and S9+ and the Note 8; you can opt for last year's S8 or S8+ to save $120 to $150 off Samsung's newer models.
-Budget shoppers opt for the LG X Charge, a slightly larger version of the LG X Power with a bigger battery
+On the iPhone side, the iPhone XS and XS Max join the original iPhone X, iPhone 8 or 8 Plus (including the new [RED] edition), iPhone 7, 7 Plus, iPhone 6s and SE.
+Android fans can turn to Samsung's latest flagships including the Galaxy Note 9 and Galaxy S9 and S9+.
+You can opt for last year's Note 8, S8 or S8+ to save $100 to $150 off Samsung's newer models.

 Device-payment options and flat pricing both compare well to other carriers, so while the need to purchase a new device is inconvenient, you at least have solid options at reasonable prices.